sahil-shahare/JAVA_DSA_AC/README.md

 ## License

 This project is **unlicensed**, but feel free to adapt and reuse the code for learning or educational purposes.
-Optionally, specify an open-source license (e.g., MIT, Apache 2.0) here if you’d like to formalize usage terms.